Health and Wellness

 Flex Choice®: Get Credit for What You Know

-This Bachelor's degree-completion program is available with Flex Choice®, which allows you to combine traditional online coursework, self-directed assessments and competency-based education (CBE)—the best of all worlds, so you can receive credit by demonstrating what you know and can do.
+This Bachelor's Completer degree program is available with Flex Choice®, which allows you to combine traditional online coursework, self-directed assessments and competency-based education (CBE)—the best of all worlds, so you can receive credit by demonstrating what you know and can do.
 As a national leader in CBE, we are helping to advance this cutting-edge, faculty-led, project-based learning approach that prioritizes your learning over deadlines.
 For additional information, visit our Flex Choice page.

 Immersive Approach to Online Education

 Our program infuses interactive learning into your flexible online Health and Wellness courses to give you the confidence and skills to perform well.
 Opportunities like video case studies not only put you in touch with experts in the field—they also give you confidence in your real-world skills before graduation.

 Flexible and affordable, online courses are designed to give you more control and balance over your busy schedule.
 Learn through live interactive sessions with faculty and peers, real-world projects and virtual labs.
 You'll receive continued support from admissions advisors, experienced faculty, library and learning resources, experienced tutors, 24/7 tech support, personal students advisors and career services.

 Rasmussen College is accredited by the Higher Learning Commission (hlcommission.org), a regional accreditation agency recognized by the U.S. Department of Education.